What is House Rent Allowance (HRA)

 Income tax department allowing the taxpayer – how is an employee also, both HRA u/s 10(13A) and Home loan principal repayment amount u/s 80C along with interest payment annual u/s 24.

-House rent allowance section is difficult to understand, but it will help the employee and they will avail the benefits of all house rent allowance exemption rules and regulations.
+House rent allowance section is difficult to understand, but it will help the employee to understand hra exemption rules how to save tax on house rent allowance and they will avail the benefits of all house rent allowance exemption rules and regulations.